f0rr0/bridg-email-designer/README.md

 Every content component must always define a method called `serialize` which returns the bare minimum state which the component needs to reconstruct itself.
 This state is provided to the component as `state` on `props` and can be used in the constructor to populate relevant fields.
 See `lib/serialize.js` and `lib/deserialize.js` to see how this happens underneath.

 ### Undo/Redo
 Each content type component is given a `pushToUndoStack` function on `props`.
 Calling this function saves the entire state of the designer in an immutable stack.
 Use this function sparingly and only when you need to.
-You don't want to pollute the stack with undo stack with unwanted states.
+You don't want to pollute the undo stack with unwanted states.

 ### Customization via Tune tab
-If your content component needs to be customized with controls in the Tune tab, just define a class method `getCustom` with returns a JSX element with all your controls.
+If your content component needs to be customized with controls in the Tune tab, you can call the `setCustom` function on `props` with a JSX element with all your controls as the only argument.
 Some controls which can be dropped in right away are:
 * SwitchInput
 * PlusMinus
 * DialogInput
 * ColorPicker

 ### Highlighted/Editing state
-To provide relevant feedback when the component is being hovered or edited, we use relevant React events: `onMouseEnter`, `onMouseLeave` and `onMouseDown` in conjunction with a HOC: `react-click-outside`.
+To provide relevant feedback when the component is being hovered or edited, we use React events: `onMouseEnter`, `onMouseLeave` and `onMouseDown` in conjunction with a HOC: `react-click-outside`.
 Use this with care as any such HOC will attach listeners to the `window` and might interfere with events elsewhere in the designer.
 The HOC should only be rendered when the component is being edited.

 ### Merge Tags
 The merge tags available to the `Text` component live in `lib/mentions.js`.
 Edit that file to add new tags or modify the syntax as you please.
 However, make sure the syntax is consistent across all the tags.

 ### Presets/Themes
 The designer includes some predefined presets that are ready to use.
 These live in `lib/presets.js`.
 Every preset contains a JSON representation of the entire designer state that is required to reconstruct it.
 Currently, to add more presets, design them in the designer as you'd like and save the design.
-Then, copy to contents of `canvas` in `localStorage` (can be accessed via [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/manage-data/local-storage)) to the `presets` file.
+Then, copy the contents of `canvas` in `localStorage` (can be accessed via [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/manage-data/local-storage)) to the `presets` file.
 The key of the preset is converted to sentence case and used as the name for that preset.

 ### Deploy to gh-pages
 ```